Switzerland will vote to fund Frontex and impose a flow tax

 On the other hand, if voters approve an increase in Switzerland’s contribution of money and staff to expand Frontex, Swiss citizens will pay 61 million Swiss francs ($61.5 million) annually in 2027, up from 24 million in 2021, according to government estimates. .

-But if opponents – who accuse Frontex of human rights abuses in its treatment of refugees – can get their way, there could be more than just financial consequences.
+Accusing Frontex of human rights violations in its treatment of refugees Get away with it, there can be more than just financial consequences.

 If this move fails, Switzerland could be forced to leave the 26-member Schengen passport free-of-movement zone and the Dublin system for coordinating asylum claims.

+“I would deeply regret Switzerland’s decision to leave Schengen.
+But Schengen membership is based on an international agreement.
+If Switzerland decides not to honor its obligations under this agreement, there are bound to be consequences,” EU Home Affairs Commissioner Ylva Johansson told the Tages-Anzeiger newspaper.

-A gfs.bern poll for SRF showed 69% in favor of financing Frontex, compared to 25% against.
+Scan gfs.bern for the terminal SRF He showed 69% in favor of the Frontex financing, versus 25% against.
 The Stream Law has 56% support for it, 41% against.

 The poll included 6,315 Swiss voters, with a margin of error of 2.8 percentage points.